demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeams/README.md

 `OnlineMeetings.ReadWrite.All*`
 Besides setting up this permission, in order to create a meeting the Azure admin needs to configure application access policy and grant users permissions to create meetings.
-The script *GrantAccessPolicy* was created to support the needed commands, For more information:
+The script *ConfigureAzureApplicationAccessPolicy* was created to support the needed commands, For more information:
 [Allow applications to access online meetings on behalf of a user](https://docs.microsoft.com/en-us/graph/cloud-communication-online-meeting-application-access-policy)